SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 that the code in its ``do`` clause can throw.
 If none of the ``catch`` clauses handle the error, the error propagates to the surrounding scope.
-However, the error must handled by *some* surrounding scope --- either by an enclosing ``do``-``catch`` clause that handles the error or by being inside a throwing function.
+However, the error must be handled by *some* surrounding scope --- either by an enclosing ``do``-``catch`` clause that handles the error or by being inside a throwing function.